-115.241 (i): LVCCC Policy 2019-3 addresses this standard.
-Sensitive information shall be limited to need-to know employees only for the purpose of treatment, programming, housing and security and management decisions.
+115.241 (i): STTC Policy 1702-1 Resident Intake addresses this standard.
+Sensitive information shall be limited to need-to-know employees only for the purpose of treatment, programming, housing and security and management decisions.
 Only designated staff identified by the Facility Director shall have access to completed risk screening information which shall be maintained in a secure area of the facility.
 The Facility Administrator, PREA Compliance Manager and Case Managers have access to screening information.

-In interview with the case managers, PREA compliance manager and facility administrator and in review of random resident files, the screening process is in place.
-The facility administrator maintains all screening and rescreening in his office for easy reference.
+In interview with the case managers, PREA compliance manager and Unit Manager Supervisor and in review of random resident files, the screening process is in place.
 Further the facility utilized the screening and reassessment as a tool to manage the safety of the resident at the facility.
 Based on review of this standard it was determined that his standard meets these expectations.